 In this unit, you will be introduced to the basic principles of hydraulics and hydrology used in civil and environmental engineering.
 You will apply the concepts of conservation of mass, momentum, and energy.
-You are also introduced to flow measurements, physical modelling of hydraulic systems, and pump selection to suit given applications.
-The unit requires you to solve problems, prepare basic designs, and describe the construction and maintenance of pipe and open channel systems.
+You are also introduced to flow measurements, physical modeling of hydraulic systems, and pump selection to suit given applications.
+You will solve problems, prepare basic designs, and describe the construction and maintenance of pipes and open channel systems.
 You will learn about monitoring and analysis of the basic components of the hydrologic cycle.
-You will also use HEC-RAS or equivalent software to create a digital twin of a hydraulic system, and validate your model's output through participating in a remote design studio.
+You will also use HEC-RAS or equivalent software to create a digital twin of a hydraulic system, and validate your model's output by participating in a remote design studio.
 In completing these tasks, you must use appropriate technical language in written communication and work individually and in teams to solve problems.

 |Student Contribution Band||SCA Band 2|

 |Fraction of Full-Time Student Load||0.125|

 Prerequisite: MATH11218 Applied Mathematics or MATH11160 Technology Mathematics

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).